 The amount of the tax credit is based on a percentage of qualified wages paid to the new employee for the first year of employment only (with the exception of the long term TANF recipient).
 Both the percentage and the cap on qualifying wages vary based on which target group the new employee falls into.
-For more details on WOTC benefit amounts, go to www.doleta.gov/business/incentives/opptax/.
+For more details on WOTC benefit amounts, visit: www.doleta.gov/business/incentives/opptax/.

 The first step is pre-screening to determine eligibility.
 The job seeker or the employer must complete the following forms: